Office Worker Injury Lawyer

 Many companies refused to ensure the health and well-being of the employee by providing proper ergonomics.
-Even if the worker has the best chair, desk, and other equipment, without adequate training on how to use the equipment properly the results can be as harmful in causing chronic problems and injuries down the road.
+Even if the worker has the best chair, desk, and other equipment, without adequate training on how to use the equipment properly, the results can be as harmful in causing chronic problems and office work injuries down the road.

 A Progressive Problem

 Workers who fail to take the necessary measures to change their activities in the way they perform their duties who develop repetitive stress injuries could have a progressive problem that lasts long into their retirement years.

 Common problems associated with RSI if allowed to progress include: